jacyhung/openpilot-nav/README.md

     ```
     2. After this installs, return to CloudFlare.
 8. Copy the command listed under `If you already have cloudflared installed on your machine:` in CloudFlare, and paste it into your comma three.
+    - If you get an error, paste this command in first, then try again. `sudo mount -o rw,remount /`
 9. Click "next" in CloudFlare.
 Enter an optional subdomain, and select the domain you added previously to CloudFlare.
 You can set this for example, to `nav.domain.com`.
 10. Under "Service", select `HTTP` as the Type, and type `http://localhost:8000` into the text field.
 11. Click `save tunnel`.